HCI-Data-Analysis/HCI-data-analysis/scripts/convert_ta_survey/convert_ta_survey.md

 # convert_ta_survey.py

 ## This is a script to convert the TA survey into a format that removes all identifying information of the TAs in the class.
+Removes the fields `TODO`.
+Also encodes the `id` field, anonymizing it with a key only supervisors have access to.

 ## Structure
 📜convert_ta_survey.py